Engee documentation

 Parameter Mechanical orientation determines whether an increase in the volume of humid air leads to a positive or negative rotation of port R relative to port C.

 Port A is the humid air port corresponding to the input of the converter.
-Ports R and C are mechanical rotary ports corresponding to the shaft and housing respectively.
+Ports R and C are the rotational mechanics ports corresponding to the shaft and housing respectively.

 Subscript indexes:

-• — properties of dry air, water vapor, and impurity moist air, respectively;
+• and — properties of dry air, water vapor, impurity gas and water droplets, respectively;

 • — water vapor at saturation;